pluginized-protocols/libxbgp/docs/source/pluginizing_function.rst

             } bpf_args_t;

    - *arg* is the pointer of the argument.
-It is not possible to directly pass the "real" argument since the way to pass data to a eBPF bytecode is generic and do not depend on the function to pluginize.
+It is not possible to directly pass the "real" argument since the way to pass data to an eBPF bytecode is generic and does not depend on the function to pluginize.
    - *len* is the total size of the argument
    - *kind* whether the argument is a pointer or a primitive.
 Used by the internal libubpf library.

-     There exist three type of arguments :
+     There exist three types of arguments :

      `kind_pointer`
         Used if the data to be passed to the plugin is a pointer to a

      `kind_primitive`
-        Used if the data to be passed is a pointer to a primitive (``int``, ``char``, ``long``, etc.)
+        Used if the data to be transmitted is a pointer to a primitive (``int``, ``char``, ``long``, etc.)

      `kind_hidden`
-        This argument will be not directly accessible in the plugin.
+        This argument will not be directly accessible in the plugin.
 However, this mechanism could be used to pass data to the helper function.
-Suppose your plugin want to add a new route to the RIB (routing table) of a protocol.
+Suppose your plugin wants to add a new route to the RIB (routing table) of a protocol.
         In normal time, the route will be added through the functions that directly manipulate the RIB.
 These functions can be accessed with helper function.
-This is fine if the plugin is only dedicated for a unique protocol implementation.
+This is fine if the plugin is only dedicated to a unique protocol implementation.
 However, if your plugin needs to support multiple protocol implementation, this could be useful to hide the internal representation of the RIB.
 Since each helper function can access to the call context of each eBPF bytecode, the function can retrieve the hidden argument related to the RIB.

-        Suppose this simple pseudo-code that parse a stream received from a peer:
+        Suppose this simple pseudo-code that parses a stream received from a peer:

         .. code-block:: c